zero01101/openOutpaint/README.md

 3.  execute your webui-user script and wait for it to be ready
 4.  **APPLY THE FOLLOWING SETTINGS IN A1111 WEBUI ONCE IT IS READY:**

-- select an inpainting checkpoint/model - ([runwayml/stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting) [3e16efc8] is recommended)
 - set your `Inpainting conditioning mask strength` to `1`
-- disable the `Apply color correction to img2img results to match original colors.` option (the last 2 options are found under the stable diffusion category in the settings tab by default unless you've already moved it to your quicksettings list, and if so, you know where to set them already)
+- disable the `Apply color correction to img2img results to match original colors.` option (those 2 options are found under the stable diffusion category in the settings tab by default unless you've already moved it to your quicksettings list, and if so, you know where to set them already)
+- select an inpainting checkpoint/model - ([runwayml/stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting) [3e16efc8] is recommended) (**OR** you can select a model from openOutpaint's stable diffusion settings panel - it'll pop up an alert once the model has loaded)

 5.  configure your local webhost in your homelab to serve the newly cloned repo like the technological bastion you are, or simply run the included `openOutpaint.bat` on windows or `openOutpaint.sh` on mac/linux.
 6.  open your locally-hosted web server at http://127.0.0.1:3456 (or wherever, i'm not your boss)
 7.  update the host field if necessary to point at your stable diffusion API address, change my stupid prompts with whatever you want, click somewhere in the canvas, and wait _OR_ you can load an existing image from your computer using the file selector browse button under "load local image"
 8.  once an image appears\*, click the `<` and `>` buttons at the bottom-left corner of the image to cycle through the others in the batch if you requested multiple (it defaults to 2 batch size, 2 batch count) - click `y` to choose one you like, or `n` to cancel that image generation batch outright and possibly try again
-9.  now that you've got a starter, click somewhere near it to outpaint - try and include as much of the "context" as possible in the reticle for the best result convergence
+9.  now that you've got a starter, click somewhere near it to outpaint - try and include as much of the "context" as possible in the reticle for the best result convergence, or you can right-click to remove some of it if you want to completely retry a chunk but leave the rest alone
 10. enable the mask mode to prepare previously rendered imagery for touchups/inpainting, then paint over the objectionable region; once your masked region is drawn, disable mask mode and change your prompt if necessary, then click over the canvas containing the mask you just painted to request the refined image(s)
+11. choose the img2img mode and write a new prompt and click over a section of your image to, uh, mutate the contents
-11. play around with the available options!
+12. just play around with the available options!

 - snap to grid, uh, snaps to the grid
-- mask mode is practically identical to A1111's inpainting mask, except that...
+- mask mode is practically identical to A1111's inpainting mask, use scrollwheel to change the blob size
-- scale factor affects the size of both the painting reticle **and** mask blob
-- overmask and related px value expands the area masked in img2img outpaint requests, so as to attempt to minimize the seam between images; it's _partially_ functional currently and correcting the flaws are already in the //todo and issue tracker
+- overmask and related px value expands the area masked in img2img outpaint requests, so as to attempt to minimize the seam between images
+- border mask (img2img tool only) and related value compresses the area masked in img2img towards the image section being "replaced" to maximize possible coherence
 - ...everything else is pretty much just a regular stable diffusion option so i presume you know how you use those

-12. click "save canvas" to save the cropped region of outpainted canvas
+13. click "save canvas" (or choose an upscaler and click "upscale", but heed its warning) to save the cropped region of outpainted canvas
-13. click "clear canvas" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours
+14. click "clear canvas" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours

 \*if it _doesn't_ create an image, check your console output to see if you've got CORS errors